 You can search the range of courses we offer here and filter by the type of study you are interested in.
 From the search results, you can click on a course to read more about it such as entry requirements, course duration, tuition fees, modules and methods of assessment.

 When will I hear about my offer?

-You can monitor the progress of your application via UCAS Track - your application status will automatically update as soon as any changes occur.
+If you are a UCAS applicant you can monitor the progress of your application via UCAS Track - your application status will automatically update as soon as any changes occur.
 More information about tracking your application can be found on the UCAS website.

 I have been asked to provide a Personal Statement, what does this require?

 Do I need to provide to provide a reference as part of my application?

 Yes, all applications require a reference from a suitable referee, such as one of your tutors if you are in education or managers/supervisors if you are in employment.

 If you are applying for a course through UCAS and can’t provide a reference at this stage, please don’t worry.The Admissions Team can assess your application based on your qualification details and personal statement and then, if we make you a conditional offer, the reference will be one of your conditions.There is a box you can tick on the UCAS application form to state that you’re not including a reference at this time.

 We advise checking with any other universities you’re applying for as well, so that your application wouldn’t be penalised by other institutions.
 You can read more here on the UCAS website.